ClementCardonnel/Size-Class-Issue/README.md

 This issue was diagnosed using visionOS SDK Beta 2.
 I was able to reproduce this issue on an actual Apple Vision Pro during a lab.
+This issue is also reproducible in the visionOS Simulator in Xcode Beta 6.